 - 2 H, 30 M

-- Serves 10 to 12 as a first course or 6 to 8 as a main course
+- Serves 10 to 12 as appetizer or 6 to 8 as a main

 - 5 pounds small to medium soft-shell clams (steamers)